xprathamesh/Cancerous-Tumor-Classifier-based-on-gene-expressions/README.md

 Gaussian Naive Bayes
 Support Vector Machines

-It then compares the performace of those models by using K-Fold cross-validation.
+It then compares the performace of these algorithms by using K-Fold cross-validation.